szermatt/mistty/docs/source/usage.rst

 Fullscreen Mode
 ---------------

-MisTTY detects when a program such as :program:`less` or :program:`vi` asks to run full screen and splits the MisTTY buffers into:
+MisTTY detects when a program, such as :program:`less` or :program:`vi`, requests full-screen mode.
+In response, it splits the MisTTY buffers in two:

-- a terminal buffer, which shows the program output and lets you interact with it.
-This is a term-mode buffer.
+- The **terminal buffer**, which displays the program's output and allows you to interact with it.
+It operates in term-mode.

-- a scrollback buffer, which shows the previous command lines and their output.
+- The **Scrollback Buffer**, which contains the previous command lines along with their outputs.

 .. index:: pair: command; mistty-toggle-buffers

-:kbd:`C-c C-j` or :kbd:`M-x mistty-toggle-buffers` switches between these two.
+To switch between these buffers, press :kbd:`C-c C-j` or execute :kbd:`M-x mistty-toggle-buffers`

-When the program exits, the two buffers are again merged.
-Note that the output of the full screen app isn't available in the scrollback.
+When the full-screen program exits, the two buffers are merged back together.
+Please note that the output from the full-screen application is not available in the scrollback region.

 .. _history: